Skip to main content

 In particular, each European scheme should specify:

-The assurance levels are used to inform users of the cybersecurity risk of a product, and can be basic, substantial, and/or high.
+The assurance levels are used to inform users of a product's cybersecurity risk, and can be basic, substantial, and/or high.
 They are commensurate with the level of risk associated with the intended use of the product, service or process, in terms of probability and impact of an accident.
 A high assurance level would mean that the certified product passed the highest security tests.

 The resulting certificate will be recognised in all EU Member States, making it easier for businesses to trade across borders and for purchasers to understand the security features of the product or service.